wfunk-lumeris/Covid/README.md

 The results are also available as a table [here](https://github.com/Lumeris-Health/Covid/blob/master/rocTable.csv).

-The performance of our model is relatively strong.
+The performance of our COVID-19 Hospitalization Index is relatively strong.
 As a check on ourselves and to ascertain whether we were adding value if we released our model, we compared the performance of our model to one built from the criteria published in that Lancet article mentioned.
 To be clear, and to emphasize, we created a model using just the variables listed in that article, which we refer to as the "Challenger Model", and it was **not** the case that the authors of the article published a model.
 With this as context, these are the performance statistics for the Challenger Model to predict hospitalizations:

  | Characteristic | Top 1% Sensitivity  | Top 1% PPV  | Top 5% Sensitivity | Top 5% PPV
 | :-------------: |:-------------:|:-------------:|:-------------:|:-------------:|